 “Game of Thrones” is an example of a program that adjusted.
 While the show aired, HBO provided livestreaming from any device to watch.
 Viewers didn’t have to tune into a TV to have their views count.
 This show had a growing cultural impact across the world with the help of its adaptation to subscription-based viewing.

 Netflix shows, too, are prime examples of how streaming shows are becoming increasingly popular.
-“Stranger Things” broke record for online viewing, with Netflix reporting that 64 million households had viewed season three within the first month of its debut.
+“Stranger Things” broke records for online viewing, with Netflix reporting that season four gained 1.35 billion viewed hours within the first month of its debut.

 Online viewership gets complicated because it calls into question how subscription streamers count views.
-Netflix, for instance, counts a view as at least a 70% completion of a program — whether it’s an episode or movie.
+Netflix, for instance, counts a view as the number of viewed hours divided by run time — whether it’s an episode or movie.

 Netflix shows then count as some of the most watched TV shows in the world.
 They include: